Are you tired of that totally drab, default camper look? I get it! It’s time to bring that little home-on-wheels up to speed!

 My notes…

-You’ll find that by incorporating these design elements thoughtfully, your mobile retreat becomes an ironic proof of how limiting space actually expands creativity, making every square inch count in true Texas fashion.
+Honestly, by tackling these design elements thoughtfully, your mobile retreat becomes proof of something wonderful.
+Limiting your space expands your creativity, making every single square inch count in true Texas fashion.